 - Make sure to use disinfected tools when trimming your nails.

-- Purchase new footwear if you’ve recently cured your nail fungus.
+- Purchase new footwear if your nail fungus has recently been cured.